emarron/kartoffels-terrible-image-tools/README.md

 channel(s) being used for opacity. stddev scalar should be from 0.1-10, where scalar=10 gives 10*stddev, and scalar=0.1 gives stddev/10.

-## unique_color_threshold

-Reads a directory of images and if the image has greater than $value unique colors, outputs to threshold_matched directory.

-I use it to:

-1. seperate ffxiv dye maps from ffxiv opacity maps, value=200ish
-2. seperate broken af images, value=2e6 (2 million)
-3. seperate ffxiv meaninglessly speckled alphas, value=2
+x_mean: Checks if the threshold greater than mean.
+Use this to find meaninglessly speckled images.
+I.e. x=254

+mean_x: Checks if the threshold is less than or equal to the mean.
+Also use this to find meaninglessly speckled images.
+I.e. x=254

+unique_color_threshold: Checks if image has greater than threshold unique colors.
+I use it to: separate ffxiv dye maps from ffxiv opacity maps (value=200ish), and separate broken af images (value=2e6 (2 million))

 ## ffxiv_alpha_bands